-The background radiation environment is mainly produced by two components: the diffuse X-ray background Xand the gamma-radiation induced by cosmic rays.
-The diffuse X-ray background dominates the background below about 15 keV and the cosmic ray induced background dominates at higher energies.
+The background radiation environment is mainly produced by two components: the diffuse X-ray background and the X- and gamma-radiation induced by cosmic rays.
+The diffuse X-ray background dominates the background below about 15 keV and cosmic ray induced background dominates at higher energies.
 The line at about 30 keV is due to fluorescence photons from the Xenon gas in the volumes surrounding the active detector volume.
-It is a useful calibration line and an indicator of the effective resolution of the instrument.
+It is a useful calibration line and an indicator of the effective resolution ofinstrument.